rossant/galry/README.md

 ### Note

-The library will be entirely rewritten in the coming months in the context of the [pyvis collaborative project](https://github.com/pyvis/pyvis).
+The library will be entirely rewritten in the coming months in the context of the [vispy collaborative project](https://github.com/vispy/vispy).
 The goal is to share common building blocks with other visualization libraries (visvis, pyqtgraph, glumpy...).
 The low-level API will change and we suggest not to use it in production for now.